Building a bridge from PhD to the workplace

 The program includes two modules (in November 2016 and February 2017) that provide students with skills in securing timely, relevant labour market information; learn networking strategies; and design a value proposition to showcase their expertise, using industry specific lexicon.

 Students also take part in a job shadow with an industry professional, during which they are expected to conduct an informational interview, practice their value proposition and undertake reflective exercises.
-Participating organizations range from SickKids Research Institute, external link to Visual Sonics, external link.
+Participating organizations range from SickKids Research Institute, external link, opens in new window to Visual Sonics, external link, opens in new window.

 The program culminates in March with a networking forum, bringing together participating Faculty and industry professionals, where students will practice the self-sufficiency and new-found industry knowledge developed through their job shadow against a backdrop which enables them to expand their network further.